Quantum-inspired Techniques in Tensor Networks for Industrial Contexts: Use case studies

 Simulation of quantum materials and topological materials is an extremely complex problem, because they are high-dimensional problems.
 Quantum many-body systems require an exponential memory in the number of elements to represent their wave functions.
 The utility of these materials is enormous, given their curious applications, such as high-speed electronics, solar cells, quantum sensors, telecommunications and quantum computing.

 To deal with this, concrete ansatz are proposed \cite{Materials,Topology1,Topology2,PEPS_Methods} which accurately and efficiently represent the minimum energy states of these systems.
-We start with an initial state and perform various transformations, such as DMRG or imaginary time evolution, to bring it down to its minimum energy state.
+We start with an initial state and perform various transformations, such as DMRG in one-dimensional/MPS settings or related variational and imaginary-time algorithms for other tensor-network geometries, to bring it down to its minimum energy state.
 Once this state is obtained, we can easily obtain properties of the state by applying the tensors of the quantities to be measured.